dmis-lab/ANGEL/README.md

 ```

 ## Acknowledgement
-Parts of the code are modified from [GenBioEL](https://github.com/Yuanhy1997/GenBioEL).
-We appreciate the authors for making GenBioEL open-sourced.
+This code includes modifications based on the code of [GenBioEL](https://github.com/Yuanhy1997/GenBioEL).
+We are grateful to the authors for providing their code/models as open-source software.